 An interesting and captivating video can attract the attention of thousands of Internet users.
 So, how can you create a video presentation?
 What knowledge and skills are needed to make your video presentation effective?
 How can this video presentation foster engagement and ultimately create conversion?

-With iSpring Presenter, you create presentations in PowerPoint, record or import video narrations and publish your presentations into mobile-friendly formats.
+With iSpring Suite, you create presentations in PowerPoint, record or import video narrations and publish your presentations into mobile-friendly formats.

 Now let us take a deeper dier into creation of video presentations.